forkkit/supertokens-node-mysql-ref-jwt/docs/backend/api-reference.md

     - When this is thrown, none of the auth cookies are removed - you should return a ```session expired``` status code and instruct your frontend to call the refresh token API endpoint.
 Our frontend SDK takes care of this for you in most cases.
 ##### Additional information
 - Verifies the current session using the ```req``` object.
+- This function will mostly never require a database call since we are using JWT access tokens unless ```blacklisting``` is enabled.
 - If ```enableCsrfProtection``` is ```true``` and ```enableAntiCsrf``` (in the ```config``` object) is set to ```true```, this function also provides CSRF protection.
 We strongly recommend that you set it to true for any non-GET API that requires user auth (except for the refresh session API).
 - May change the access token - but this is taken care of by this function and our frontend SDK.
 You do need to worry about handling this.